Isolation and Quarantine Guidance

 - Students are responsible to obtain their own meals, via delivery / Door Dash, etc. from local establishments, at their own expense, prior to the start of UND dining service meals if the student’s dining request did not meet the required time deadline.

-- If you are remaining in your own room in the residence halls for your isolation/quarantine period, you will need to designate a person to pick up your meals from the dining center.
+- If you are remaining in the residence halls for your isolation period, you will need to designate a person to pick up your meals from the dining center.
 You are not allowed in the dining center during this time.
 There are two ways to do this.

 -